bazzofx/notes/content/Red Team/Attacks/DOS Attack.md

  Attacking RAM, CPU, Bandwidth, Buffer
 ---
 ### DOS /DDoS Attacks
-The DOS/DDoS attacks can be done on each layer of the ISO model, dependig on the attack
+The DOS/DDoS attacks can be done on each layer of the ISO model, depending on the attack
  ![[Pasted image 20250309124152.png]]

 ### **Application Layer (Layer 7):**